 COMPUTER SPECIALISTS: Professionals responsible for the computer operations within a company are grouped in this category.
 Examples of job titles in this category include computer programmers, software engineers, database administrators, computer scientists, systems analysts, and computer support specialists clerical-type work is included in this category.
-These jobs operators; refuse and recyclable material collectors; and involve the preparing, transcribing, and preserving of written miscellaneous material moving workers. communications and records; collecting accounts; gathering PRODUCTION WORKERS: The job titles included in and distributing information; operating office machines and electronic data processing equipment; and distributing mail.
+These jobs operators; refuse and recyclable material collectors; and involve the preparing, transcribing, and preserving of written communications and records; collecting accounts; gathering PRODUCTION WORKERS: The job titles included in and distributing information; operating office machines and electronic data processing equipment; and distributing mail.
 Job titles listed in this category include telephone operators, bill and account collectors, customer service representatives, dispatchers, secretaries and administrative assistants, computer operators and clerks (such as payroll, shipping, stock, mail and file).

 ARCHITECTURE AND ENGINEERING: Occupations related to architecture, surveying, engineering, and drafting are included in this category.
-Some of the job titles in this category include electrical and electronic engineers, surveyors, architects, drafters, mechanical engineers, materials engineers, mapping technicians, and civil engineers.

-This occupations.
-Job titles found in this category include hazardous materials removal workers, paperhangers, and painters.
-Paving, surfacing, and tamping equipment operators; drywall and ceiling tile installers; and carpet, floor and tile installers and finishers are also included in
+Some of the job titles in this category include electrical and electronic engineers. surveyors, architects, drafters, mechanical engineers, materials engineers, mapping technicians, and civil occupations.
+Job titles found in this category include BUSINESS AND FINANCIAL OPERATIONS: These boilermakers, masons (all types), carpenters, construction hazardous materials removal workers, paperhangers, and operators; drywall and ceiling tile installers; and carpet, MARKETING AND SALES: Occupations related to the floor and tile installers and finishers are also included in in these trades are also grouped in this category